PipedreamHQ/pipedream/COMPONENT-GUIDELINES.md

 ### Component Scope

 Create components to address specific use cases whenever possible.
-For example, when a user subscribes to a Github webhook to listen for “star” activity events can be generated when users star or unstar a repository.
+For example, when a user subscribes to a Github webhook to listen for “star” activity, events can be generated when users star or unstar a repository.
 The “New Star” source filters events for only new star activity so the user doesn’t have to.

 There may be cases where it's valuable to create a generic component that provides users with broad lattitude (e.g., see the [custom webhook](components/github/sources/custom-webhook-events) event source for Github).
 However, as a general heuristic, we found that tightly scoped components are easier for users to understand and use.